Interactive ontology debugging: two query strategies for efficient fault localization: Implementation details

 \section{Implementation details}

 The iterative ontology debugger (Algorithm~\ref{algo:general}) takes a faulty ontology $\mo$ as input.
 Optionally, a user can provide a set of axioms $\mb$ that are known to be correct as well as a set $\Te$ of axioms that must be entailed by the target ontology and a set $\Tne$ of axioms that must not.
 If these sets are not given, the corresponding input arguments are initialized with $\emptyset$.
 Moreover, the algorithm takes a set $FP$ of fault probabilities for axioms $\tax_i \in \mo$, which can be computed as described in Section~\ref{sect:theory} by exploiting knowledge about typical user errors.
-The two other arguments $\sigma$ and $n$ are used to speed up the performance of the algorithm. $\sigma$ sets the diagnosis acceptance threshold that defines the absolute difference in probabilities of the two most probable diagnoses.
-The parameter $n$ defines a maximum number of most probable diagnoses that should be considered by the algorithm on each iteration.
+Alternatively, if no estimates of such probabilities are available, all probability values can be initialized using a small constant.
+We show the results of such a strategy in our evaluation section.
+The two other arguments $\sigma$ and $n$ are used to improve the performance of the algorithm. $\sigma$ specifies the diagnosis acceptance threshold, i.e. the minimum difference in probabilities between the most likely and second-most likely diagnoses.
+The parameter $n$ defines the maximum number of most probable diagnoses that should be considered by the algorithm during each iteration.
 A further performance gain in Algorithm~\ref{algo:general} can be achieved if we approximate the set of the $n$ most probable diagnoses with the set of the $n$ most probable \emph{minimal} diagnoses, i.e.\ we neglect non-minimal diagnoses.
 We call this set of at most $n$ most probable minimal diagnoses the \emph{leading diagnoses}.
-Note, under a reasonable assumption that the fault probability of each axiom $p(\tax_i)$ is less than $0.5$, it is the case that for every non-minimal diagnosis $ND$ a minimal diagnosis $\md \subset ND$ exists, which from Equation~\ref{eq:dprob} is more probable than $ND$.
-Consequently the query selection algorithm operates on the set of minimal diagnoses instead of all diagnoses (including non-minimal ones).
-However, the algorithm can be adapted with moderate effort to consider non-minimal diagnoses.
+Note, under the reasonable assumption that the fault probability of each axiom $p(\tax_i)$ is less than $0.5$, for every non-minimal diagnosis $ND$ a minimal diagnosis $\md \subset ND$ exists which from Equation~\ref{eq:dprob} is more probable than $ND$.
+Consequently the query selection algorithm presented here operates on the set of minimal diagnoses instead of all diagnoses (i.e. non-minimal diagnoses are excluded).
+However, the algorithm can be adapted with moderate effort to also consider non-minimal diagnoses.